Victor-Garcia-p/TFM-Seasonal_annual_prediction/README.md

 - Training scripts and notebooks, using YAML configuration files to define parameters
 - Testing notebooks for model evaluation

-Configuration files (.yml) contain all necessary parameters and paths to ensure reproducibility.

-The others/ directory contains additional scripts and notebooks used to produce visualizations and support analysis for the thesis.
+The others/ directory contains additional scripts and notebooks used to create other figures of the thesis.

 ## Project Structure
 - ML_seasonal/